grafana/pyroscope/docs/storage-design.md

 We solve these problems by:
 1. Using a combination of tries and trees to compress data efficiently
-2. Using segment trees to return queries for any timespan of data in Olog(n) vs O(n) time complexity
+2. Using segment trees to return queries for any timespan of data in O(log n) vs O(n) time complexity

 ## Step 1: Turning the profiling data into a tree